felixwiemuth/SimpleReminder/README.md

 - Advanced possibilities to choose reminder time ([discussion]())
   - Choose time relatively (e.g. "in one hour")
   - Choose an arbitrary day ([#10](https://github.com/felixwiemuth/SimpleReminder/issues/10))
-- Autocomplete reminder text based on previous reminders / suggestions of templates
+- Auto complete reminder text based on previous reminders / suggestions of templates
 - Add **media** to reminders: take a photo, record a sound, ... − it will be shown in the notification!
 - Sharing of reminder content
 - Add reminders by selecting text anywhere (context menu) or via sharing a text, photo, ...